 Jay has arranged another sound check with the added amps.
 A limo picks up the five of us musicians and drives out the Rickenbacker Causeway.
 A boat takes us to the stage.
 Spec’s Music has gone all out with true Marshall Stacks for each guitarist, including Tom.
 Wireless mics are a new thing.
 We have to be hooked up with bulky transmitters strapped to our lower backs.
 Since our show attire is the normal low-cut frayed jeans and unbuttoned long sleeve shirts, the wireless equipment makes us look like robots.
 It is worth it to be able to move around the stage without a trailing cord.
 Our guitars are still tied to the amps.
 It takes some time to be hooked up and get used to the new sound system.
 The stacked amps put out an incredibly loud sound.
 We are given individual monitors so we could hear ourselves over the amped sound.
-I hate the monitors as they only work when I stand right in front of them.
+I hate the monitors.
+They only work when I stand right in front of them.
 I figure I’m not going to listen to myself.
 If I screw up, who cares?
 We finally are hooked up and able to run through a couple of songs.
 All the wattage is overwhelming.
 This is not the sound we play at small clubs and parties.
 We play Dixie.
 The sound guy is pumping his fist and singing along.
 It’s a good sign for that night.

 When we get back to Michael’s, the Jacettes are there, looking especially sharp.
 We go over the backup vocals on Tom’s ‘Born a Rebel.’
 Tom likes to repeat the ‘hey, hey, hey’ line and has the girls echoing him.
 The excitement is building.
 I tell Iggy he is in charge of the boat people plus waving the Confederate battle flag.
 Dickie arrives with his Whaler.
 I introduce him to the Out-Crowd kids.
 He proceeds to inform them that he is Captain of the boat.
 He has a list of do’s and don’ts to follow.
 They totally tune him out.
 Robby grabs him and proceeds to get him high for the first time in his life.
 He’s soon a blithering idiot.
 He totally fits in.
 Max runs around, scoring a second-hand high.
 Weed is in the air.
 I keep Jack under tight control, figuring he can wait until we are going on stage to be at the peak of his testosterone-fired high.
 ‘Sus and his brothers arrive in the smallest boat I can imagine.
 They even bring their 10 year little brother whom they call Chewbaca or something.
 Stu, John and Mike Jr. pile in with them.
 There are only a couple of inches between the gunwale and the water.
 I tell Iggy to keep Dickie’s boat next to them as they motor out to the Hydroplane course.
 There are seven in the swim team boat and seven in the Whaler (Dickie, Iggy, Dave, Jazz, Debbie, Grant & Clyde plus Max).
 They take off just as we load into the two limos.
 They really look like Asian Boat People in their overloaded fishing craft.